ao-libre/ao-player-morgoao/README.md

 Don't know what is it.

-Taked from https://sourceforge.net/projects/morgoao/ just for historical purposes.
+Imported CVS history from https://sourceforge.net/projects/morgoao/ just for historical purposes.